vidjil/vidjil/doc/user.md

     displayed.

 ### Detailed information on each clone
-The "i" button opens a window showing detailed information (V(D)J designation, e-value, number of reads) about each clone.
+The “🛈” button opens a window showing detailed information (V(D)J designation, e-value, number of reads) about each clone.

 In addition, depending on what the user launched on this clone, we may also